amendlik/salt-gen-resource/README.md

 ### Resource Model Provider Script

-The only file required from this repository is [salt-gen-resource.py](salt-gen-resource.py).
+The only file required from this repository is [SaltGenResource.py](SaltGenResource.py).
 Copy it to your Rundeck server, in the location where your keep your Rundeck configuration scripts (e.g. `/opt/rundeck/scripts`).
 You can also clone this entire repository to your scripts location to make future updates easy.

 ### Sudo policy

 Because the script is essentially running the Salt Minion, it must be run as root.
 Add this to your sudoers policy to permit Rundeck to run it:
 ```
-Cmnd_Alias SALT_GEN_RESOURCE = /opt/rundeck/scripts/salt-gen-resource/salt-gen-resource.py
+Cmnd_Alias SALT_GEN_RESOURCE = /opt/rundeck/scripts/salt-gen-resource/SaltGenResource.py
 rundeck ALL=(root) NOPASSWD: SALT_GEN_RESOURCE
 Defaults!SALT_GEN_RESOURCE !requiretty
 ```

 ### Project configuration

 The project configuration can be edited through the web UI, or by editing the file on disk.
-I recommend using the UI for several reasons:
+The web UI is recommended for several reasons:

-1. The UI works whether you are using filesystem-backed projects or database-backed projects.
+1. It works whether you are using filesystem-backed projects or database-backed projects.
 If you are using database-backed projects, there is no file on disk to edit.
-2. The UI knows the location of the file.
+2. It knows the location of the file.
 Rundeck can be installed in a variety of configurations, and all of them place configuration files in different places.
-3. The UI handles string escaping.
-If you insist on editing the file directly, you must follow the escaping rules of Java .props files.
+3. It handles string escaping.
+If you insist on editing the file directly, you must follow the escaping rules of Java `.properties` files.

 Edit your Rundeck project configuration to include a new node source script.
-Change the `file` parameter to match the location where you installed `salt-gen-resource.py`.
+Change the `file` parameter to match the location where you installed `SaltGenResource.py`.
 ```
 resources.source.2.config.args=-G virtual:kvm
-resources.source.2.config.file=/opt/rundeck/scripts/salt-gen-resource.py
+resources.source.2.config.file=/opt/rundeck/scripts/SaltGenResource.py
 resources.source.2.config.format=resourceyaml
 resources.source.2.config.interpreter=sudo
 resources.source.2.type=script
 ```
-**Note:** Do not delete the existing node source in your configuration file.
-That file usually contains the 'server node', which is necessary for certiain Rundeck workflows.
-The server node is **not** implemented by `salt-gen-resource.py`.
-Instead, configure this script as an additional node source.
+**Note:** Be careful about deleting an existing node source from the configuration file.
+One of those sources usually provides the 'server node', which is necessary for certiain Rundeck workflows.
+The server node is **not** provided by `SaltGenResource.py` by default.
+Add additional node sources as necessary, by using another number in the properties (resources.source._#_.config), or configure `SaltGenResource.py` to provide the server node with `--include-server-node`.

 ### Salt Mine
 This resource model provider depends on the Salt Mine having access to the `grains.items` function on all minions.
 To enable this, the `mine_functions` options need to be applied to all Minions, either through the Minion configuration files, or using Pillar.
-The simplist `mine_functions` that would work is this:
+The simplest `mine_functions` that would work is this:
 ```
 mine_functions:
   grains.items: []